 If your carpet is too thick, it will buckle.
 And what’s worst… it will void your warranty.
 So make sure that you check your carpet’s warranty to make sure that you’re using a padding that’s compatible with your carpet.
 Most of the time it’s a 7/16″.
 But it can vary depending on the carpet mill that manufactured the carpet.

 If you’re confused about this, we have an ultimate guide that explains everything you need to know about carpet padding:

-Last but not least, we have the manufacturing defect called delimitation.
+Last but not least, we have a manufacturing defect called delimitation.

-When you look at your carpet from underneath, you'll see the carpet backing.
-What you won't see is that there's actually two pieces of backing.
-One that holds the carpet fibers, and another that's the one that's meant to be in contact with your naked floor.
+When you look at your carpet from underneath, you’ll see the carpet backing.
+What you won’t see is that there are actually two pieces of backing.
+One that holds the carpet fibers, and another that’s the one that’s meant to be in contact with your naked floor.

 If this has happened to you contact your carpet manufacturer and he should take care of the problem.
 It’s a manufacturing problem most of the time.

 How Do You Flatten a Wrinkled Carpet?

 Now that we know the reasons why our carpet might have wrinkles on it, it’s time to try to fix it.
 As you already know, sometimes the problem will go away without you doing anything at all.

 But if that doesn’t work, we’re going to learn a way that you can take care of the problem yourself easily.
 Depending on how big of a buckling problem you have, you’ll have to rent professional equipment or buy a couple of tools.